Practicing safe salt: How we keep things clean

 Then the solution passes through the filtration system for a minimum of 4 turn overs.
 The solution enters at the hair basket of the pump which collects anything missed by the surface skim.
-Next the water travels through a micron filter that traps bacteria and any other particles.
-The solution is treated with UV light, which penetrates and disinfects the solution, and finally (29%) Hydrogen Peroxide (H2O2) is maintained at 80-100ppm as an oxidizer to break down organic material.
+Next the water travels through a micron filter that traps bacteria and any other particles (and the sneaky hair).
+The solution is treated with UV light, which penetrates and deactivates anything in the solution, and finally (29%) Hydrogen Peroxide (H2O2) is maintained at 80-100ppm as an oxidizer to break down organic material.

 The Epsom Salt solution is so dense that it acts as a deterrent to most pathogens; very few organisms can survive in an environment of 30% salt.
 If you think of it this way, the Dead Sea gets it's name because nothing wants to live there, and a float tank mimics some of the properties of the Dead Sea.
 We can’t rely solely on the salt, but it’s a good start.

 oGo Float will continue to investigate safe cleaning practices and keep up to date on float tank research, if we ever learn of better practices we will implement them.